oyvindjohansen1972/PomodoroApp/README.md

-Simple tool for practicing the Pomodoro Technique.
+This is a simple tool for practicing the Pomodoro Technique.

 https://en.wikipedia.org/wiki/Pomodoro_Technique